-The head was now closely shaven-the hair had been previously cut close at Palmer's request, because he was not allowed to use his own brush and comb-and Mr. Bally from Manchester, and Mr. Bridges from Liverpool, immediately set about taking a cast of his features.
-This was the more easy that they had escaped all distortion.
-He looked like a man oppressed with the sleep that arises from utter exhaustion.
-His eyelids were closed, and his eyes not even bloodshot.
-Beneath the leftrear, indeed, there was a blue mark where the knot had pressed ; otherwise, no traces of violence were discernible in the upper part of his person.
-On the scaffold, however, the soft, white, dimpled hands, of which he had been so vain, were the first to indicate the general stagnation of the heart's blood.
-They suddenly became red, then blue, and finally black.
-In stature, William Palmer was a little over five feet seven inches, but remarkably broad-shouldered and thick-set.
-When stripped, the muscular development of his frame struck everyone with admiration.
-If is weight exceeded fifteen stone, all bone and muscle, though not in fighting trim.
-The worst part of his conformation was his head.
-The animal organs were excessively large-secretiveness almost a deformity-veneration and benevolence better than might have been expected by those who were unaware of his regular attendance at church, his kindness to his wife and child, and his affability and liberality to his dependents.
-But even with these good points it was physically impossible for him ever to have been a good man-just as it would be impossible for Mr. Wright, "the philanthropist," to be selfish and cynical.
+bhead was now closely shaven-the hair had been usly cut close at Palmer's request, because he was lowed to use his own brush and comb-and Mr. from Manchester, and Mr. Bridges from Livermmediately set about taking a cast of his features. ras the more easy that they had escaped all He looked like a man oppressed with the sleep rises from utter exhaustion.
+His eyelids were , and his eyes not even bloodshot.
+Beneath the r, indeed, there was a blue mark where the knot 'essed ; otherwise, no traces of violence were diste in the upper part of his person.
+On the scaflowever, the soft, white, dimpled hands, of which lebeen so vain, were the first to indicate the general tion of the heart's blood.
+They suddenly became en blue, and finally black.
+In stature, William r was a little over five feet seven inches, but sably broad-shouldered and thick-set.
+When ad, the muscular development of his frame struck me with admiration.
+His weight exceeded fifteen all bone and muscle, though not in fighting trim. orat part of his conformation was his head.
+The I ergans were excessively large-secretiveness a deformity-veneration and benevolence better light wave been expected by those who were unof this regular attendance at church, his kindness wife and shild, and his affability and liberality to madents.
+But even with these good points it was ally impossible for him ever to have been a good just as it would be impossible for Mr. Wright, philanthropist," to be selfish and synical.
 The last.
 Like Eban, everything, but self.